The Pre-Purchase Process

 Receiving the Order

-In order to maintain proper separation of duties and controls, when possible, an employee OTHER THAN THE CARDHOLDER should be responsible for receiving the order.
+In order to maintain proper separation of duties and controls, an employee other than the cardholder should be responsible for receiving the order whenever possible.

-1. Review the shipment for completeness: Were all items shipped or are some on back order?
-Do the items received match the items ordered?
+- Review the shipment for completeness: Verify if all items were shipped or if some are on backorder.
+Ensure the items received match the items originally ordered.

-2. If there are problems – for example, if the wrong item was shipped – contact the Merchant and take the necessary steps (return of incorrect item, processing of credit invoice, re-shipment of correct item) to remedy the situation.
-There is no need to file a Dispute with U.S. Bank unless you cannot resolve the problem with the Merchant.
+- Address discrepancies: If there are problems—such as the wrong item being shipped—contact the merchant and take the necessary steps (returning the incorrect item, processing a credit invoice, or requesting re-shipment) to remedy the situation.
+There is no need to file a dispute with U.S. Bank unless you cannot resolve the problem directly with the merchant.

-3. Check off each item on the packing slip/or paid invoice enclosed with the order.
+- Verify the invoice: Check off each item on the packing slip or paid invoice enclosed with the order.

-5. If no packing slip or paid invoice was enclosed with the order, note this fact on the order document.
-In this way, it will be clear that the receipt document was not lost or discarded.
+- Handle missing documentation: If no packing slip or paid invoice was enclosed with the order, note this fact clearly on the order document.
+This ensures that auditors know the receipt document was not lost or discarded.

-6. Pass the documentation package to the appropriate Allocator or Reviewer.
+- Finalize: Pass the completed documentation package to the appropriate Allocator or Reviewer.

 Reconciling to the General Ledger